awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 ## Integration with init systems<a name="integration-with-init"></a>

 During an OTA update, the OTA update agent restarts binaries on the core device\.
 If the binaries are running, this might cause conflicts when an init system is monitoring the state of the AWS IoT Greengrass Core software or the agent during the update\.
 To help integrate the OTA update mechanism with your init monitoring strategies, you can write shell scripts that run before and after an update\.
-For example, you can use the `ggc_pre-update.sh` script to back up data or stop processes before the device shuts down\.
+For example, you can use the `ggc_pre_update.sh` script to back up data or stop processes before the device shuts down\.

 To tell the OTA update agent to run these scripts, you must include the `"managedRespawn" : true` flag in the [config\.json](gg-core.md#config-json) file\.
 This setting is shown in the following excerpt: